 Specialized data recovery software offers a wider range of options and features than Chkdsk.
 It isn’t cheap, though, and data recovery is not an area in which you can expect software to work every time, but, if your data is valuable to you, using it can be more than worth the cost.

 There are many data recovery tools to help you, for general use and SD cards.
-Read our best data recovery software article for a roundup of what’s available or browse through our dedicated data recovery reviews.
+Read our best data recovery software article for a roundup of what’s available.

 Many recovery tools give you the option to do a quick scan or a deep scan.
 The quick scan can be as short as a few seconds, but deep scans can take hours or, in some cases, days.
 Be prepared to wait a while when starting the process.